-At first the condition that FIRST(C) and FOLLOW([C]) be disjoint seems to be satisfied.
-A simple reading of the productions suggests that FIRST(C) = $\{c\}$ and that FOLLOW([C]) = FOLLOW(B) = $\{d\}$.
-But closer inspection will show that, in fact, FOLLOW(B) = $\{b, c, d\}$ and so the grammar is non-LL(1).
+When we consider the nullable section in the productions for B we find that FIRST([C]) = FIRST(C) = { c } and FOLLOW([C]) = FOLLOW(B) = FIRST(B) \cup FOLLOW({B}) = { b, c, d }, and so the presence of the common element c renders the grammar non-LL(1).

-The reader can probably foresee that in a really large grammar one might have to make many iterations over the productions in forming all the FIRST and FOLLOW sets and in checking the applications of all these rules.
-Fortunately software tools are available to help in this regard and the reader is urged to learn how to use them.
+With a bit of practice in critically looking at the nullable components in EBNF style productions, the reader will become quite adept at spotting violations of the LL(1) constraints.
+But it is reasonable to assume that in a really large grammar one might have to make many iterations over the productions in forming all the FIRST and FOLLOW sets and in checking the applications of all these rules.
+Fortunately, software tools are available to help in this regard and the reader is urged to learn how to use them.
 Any reasonable LL(1) compiler generator like Coco/R will, of course, incorporate checks that the grammars it is asked to handle satisfy the LL(1) constraints.

-7.3 The effect of the LL(1) conditions on language design
+7.4 Language design and the consequences of the LL(1) conditions